AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Integration.md

 which shares its imaging modality with the functional planes on one side and its {term}`fluorophore` with the lightsheet volume on the other.

-## The registration chain
+## Registration steps

+### Across session matching for each plane

-**Within a plane, across sessions.** Each session is segmented independently, so the same neuron produces a different set of pixels with a different index in every session it appears in.
+Each session is segmented independently, so the same neuron produces a different set of pixels with a different index in every session it appears in.
 ROICaT matches {term}`ROI` masks across sessions within each imaging plane, on the basis of mask shape and position, and assigns each